danielc92/django_restframework_jwt/README.md

-# Order System
+# JWT (JSON Web Tokens) with Django REST Framework
 Implementation of JSON Web Token authorization with a Django REST-API.

 # Before you get started
+- Understanding of APIs
+- Understanding of POST, GET requests
+- Usage of tool such as POSTMAN (optional)
-- Understanding of
+- Understanding of Django

 # Available Routes
 - `http://localhost:8000/` FILLIN